This website will be updated on a regular basis; please check it frequently.

 - Students who request an exam deferral pursuant to Allard Law’s Academic Concession rules will be required to make that request prior to the start time of the off-campus exam.
-Requests received after 9am (upper year exams) or 1:30pm (1L exams) on the date of an off-campus exam will be not be considered, except in exceptional circumstances.
+Requests received after 9:00am on the date of an off-campus Summer 2020 exam will be not be considered, except in exceptional circumstances.

 - Do I have access to the internet to download my exam questions and upload my exam answers?

 If you do not have home internet access, can you plan to write your off-campus exam in another secure, private, and quiet location that provides internet access?

 If not, can you create a wifi hotspot on your mobile phone that has sufficient wifi strength to be useful?

 If you have answered no to all of the above questions, please contact firstname.lastname@example.org immediately, and no later than 5 business days before your first exam.